UCPath standardizes the process for charging CBR and assessing vacation costs across all UC campuses.

 |Nurses and Non-SOM Physicians||34.9%||34.3%||34.1%|

 |Faculty, Other Academic Appointments, MSP, Fire and Police||38.3%||38.9%||39.6%|

 Non-Full Benefit Eligibility

-Currently, in KFS, the CBR is charged to the full annual salary; however, in UCPath, the CBR will only be charged to productive (non-vacation) time worked.
-Therefore, in UCPath, when an employee is on vacation, the CBR charge will not be assessed.
+The CBR are only charged to productive (non-vacation) time worked.
+For this reason, in UCPath, when an employee is on vacation, the CBR charge is not assessed.

 Vacation Leave Assessments (VLA)